-Our business and the ability to generate revenue related to product sales, if ever, will depend on the successful development, regulatory approval and commercialization of our product candidates
+Our business and the ability to generate revenue related to product sales, if ever, will depend on the successful development, regulatory approval and commercialization of our product candidates trabodenoson monotherapy and trabodenoson FDC, which are still in development, and other potential products we may develop or license.
+We have invested a significant portion of our efforts and financial resources in the development of our existing product candidates.
+The success of our product candidates will depend on several factors, including:

-- n successful completion of clinical trials, and the supporting non-clinical toxicology, formulation development, and manufacturing of supplies for the clinical program in accordance with current Good Manufacturing Practices, or cGMP; - n receipt of regulatory approvals from the FDA and other applicable regulatory authorities outside the United States; - n establishment of arrangements with third-party manufacturers; - n obtaining and maintaining patent and trade secret protection and regulatory exclusivity; - n protecting our rights in our intellectual property: - n launching commercial sales of our product candidates, if and when approved; - n acceptance of any approved product by the medical community and patients; - n obtaining coverage and adequate reimbursement from third-party payors for product candidates, if and when approved; - n effectively competing with other products; and - n achieving a continued acceptable safety profile for our product candidates following regulatory approval, if and when received.
+- n successful completion of clinical trials, and the supporting non-clinical toxicology, formulation development, and manufacturing of supplies for the clinical program in accordance with current Good Manufacturing Practices, or cGMP; - n receipt of regulatory approvals from the FDA and other applicable regulatory authorities outside the United States; - n establishment of arrangements with third-party manufacturers; - n obtaining and maintaining patent and trade secret protection and regulatory exclusivity; - n protecting our rights in our intellectual property; - n launching commercial sales of our product candidates, if and when approved; - n acceptance of any approved product by the medical community and patients; - n obtaining coverage and adequate reimbursement from third-party payors for product candidates, if and when approved; - n effectively competing with other products; and - n achieving a continued acceptable safety profile for our product candidates following regulatory approval, if and when received.